celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 Depending on what network you are deploying to, your settings will be different.
 This readme will walk through on deploying to Alfajores Testnet.

-Need a wallet funded with CELO and access to the private key.
+You will need a wallet funded with CELO and access to the private key.

 1. Launch Metamask to generate a new wallet.
 This wallet will act as the contract owner.